m-laszkiewicz/Comparing-feature-extraction-methods-with-BioTrove-dataset/README.md

 Yang, C. (2018, March 11). *Vertical Edge Detection* [infographic].
 In C. Yang, Deep Learning--CNN: Edge Detection, LinkedIn. https://www.linkedin.com/pulse/deep-learning-cnn-edge-detection-chen-yang/

+A **very informative, intuitive, and interactive explanation** of how CNN models work can be found [here](https://poloclub.github.io/cnn-explainer/).

+Basic CNN models, especially deep CNN models with many layers, suffer from something called **vanishing gradients** which hinders the models ability to backpropogate effectively through all of the layers and update the weights at each layer accordingly.
+Therefore, a more effective CNN architecture called the **"residual neural network"** (RNN) was introduced.
+ResNet models, compared to traditional CNNs, use residual blocks and skip connections to form identity shortcuts that shift learning from full transformations to residual increments.
+This allows very deep networks to learn meaningful representations efficiently by preserving useful information and easing optimization, rather than forcing each layer to relearn complete mappings.
+The following image shows a comparison of the

 Now let's take a look at each method more closely.